benpearson/child-theme-template/README.md

 # Child Theme Template

-Quick template to create a WordPress Child Theme.
+Quick template for creating a Wordpress Child Theme.

-<a href="http://benpearson.com.au/quick-template-to-create-a-wordpress-child-theme/">Read the related blog post</a>.
+<a href="http://benpearson.com.au/quick-template-for-creating-a-wordpress-child-theme/">Read the related blog post</a>.